 Under the MOU (see Note 3), the Organization provides child-care services beneficial to GIT.
-In accordance with this agreement, during the year ended June 30, 2019, GIT paid the net management contract fees of \$62,589 described in Note 4 on behalf of the Organization.
-During the year ended June 30, 2018, GIT provided cash contributions of \$13,860 for general operations of the Organization.
+In accordance with this agreement, during the years ended June 30, 2020 and 2019, GIT paid \$21,849 and \$62,589 of the Organization's management contract fee expenses described in Note 4.

 GIT provides, or purchases on behalf of, the Organization repair and maintenance services, supplies, telecommunications, insurance, and other administrative resources.
-These services total \$44,038 and \$68,789 for the years ended June 30, 2019 and 2018.
+These services total \$39,322 and \$44,038 for the years ended June 30, 2020 and 2019.
 These balances are included in contributions and in program service expenses in the accompanying Statements of Activities.
-In addition, during the year ended June 30, 2019, GIT purchased fixed asset additions in the amount of \$44,088 on behalf of the Organization.
+In addition, during the years ended June 30, 2020 and 2019, GIT purchased fixed asset additions in the amount of \$47,738 and \$44,088 on behalf of the Organization.

 The Organization receives administrative and other services provided by employees of GIT.
-The value of these services is estimated at \$13,701 and \$16,423 for the years ended June 30, 2019 and 2018, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
+The value of these services is estimated at \$11,984 and \$13,701 for the years ended June 30, 2020 and 2019, based on the estimated amount of time spent rendering services to the Organization at the employees' compensation rates.
 These amounts are included in contributed management services and in management and general expense in the accompanying Statements of Activities.

-During the years ended June 30, 2019 and 2018, the Organization received contributions without donor restrictions of \$91,989 and \$65,500 from GTF.
+During each of the years ended June 30, 2020 and 2019, the Organization received contributions without donor restrictions of \$91,989 from GTF.